onehilltech/ember-cli-mdc/packages/mdc-form/README.md

 yielded values can then be used to modify elements inside the form.
 For example, it can be use to enable/disable a button.

-> The form yields the form state because you cannot negate either value
-> when setting an attribute value without the use of a helper, such as `not` in
-> `ember-truth-helpers`.
-We prefer not to require you to use an additional add-on if
-> it is not necessary.

 ```handlebars
 {{#mdc-form submit=(action "submit")
             change=(action (mut valid)) as |form|}}